 Here are some tips for container gardening with radishes:

-- Planting radishes in a container require well-drained soil in a wide gallon pot.
+- Planting radishes in a container requires well-drained soil in a wide gallon pot.
 Combine an ample amount of sand and grit with peat mix and compost.
-Also consider a mix of vegetable fertilizer prior to planting for good growth of the roots after germination.
+Also, consider a mix of vegetable fertilizer prior to planting for good growth of the roots after germination.

-- Make sure to use pots that evaporate excess moisture and has a good drainage hole.
-See to it that the container is not always filled with water if you’re using a saucer.
+- Make sure to use pots that evaporate excess moisture and have a good drainage hole.
+See to it that the container is not always filled with water if you're using a saucer.

 - The roots are the edible part of the radish plant.
 They form the vegetable and start to grow bigger.
 Carefully watch the plants by making sure the roots are covered with soil to prevent splitting and drying.